A. J. Mundella: President of the Board of Trade (second term)

 In the 1892 general election Mundella retained his seat of Sheffield Brightside with an increased majority and the Liberal Party formed the government.
 Mundella returned to the cabinet and to the presidency of the Board of Trade.

 There Mundella again faced the railway companies and their shareholders, as the agricultural lobby and businesses were still anxious to see reduced freight charges.
 Cautious of raising the ire of the railway companies again, in 1893 Mundella set up a committee to look into the charges.
-He also enabled the Railway Servants (Hours of Labour) Act, which allowed railway employees to reduce their working hours.
+He also enabled the Railway Regulation Act 1893 (56 & 57 Vict. c.
+29), also known as the Railway Servants (Hours of Labour) Act, which allowed railway employees to reduce their working hours.

 Early in 1893, the Bureau of Labour Statistics which Mundella set up in his first term as trade minister was expanded into a labour department, separate from the Board of Trade.
 This department published a regular Labour Gazette to ensure that information about labour was popularised in order to reach the working classes.

 In 1893 there was a lock-out of miners in the Midlands, with nearly 320,000 men who were objecting to a reduction in pay being thrown out of work.
 Mundella encouraged conciliation and as a result the coal strike was settled.
 The conflict encouraged Mundella to introduce a bill to enable the establishment of local boards of conciliation and arbitration whenever and wherever they might be required.
-(Note: Mundella's bill to establish the local boards eventually became law as the Conciliation and Arbitration Act under the Conservatives in 1896.)
+(Note: Mundella's bill to establish the local boards eventually became law under the Conservatives as the Conciliation Act 1896 (59 & 60 Vict. c.
+30), also known as the Conciliation and Arbitration Act.)

 Mundella enabled three separate maritime reforms.
-The North Sea Fisheries Act ratified the convention between the countries bordering the North Sea fishing areas to deal with floating alcohol "shops" which supplied fishermen with liquor.
+The North Sea Fisheries Act 1893 (56 & 57 Vict. c.
+17) ratified the convention between the countries bordering the North Sea fishing areas to deal with floating alcohol "shops" which supplied fishermen with liquor.
 An improvement in the way merchant seamen were paid their wages at the end of a voyage ensured they did not have to linger for long periods in the seaports rather than returning home, thereby reducing prostitution in the ports.
 A merchant shipping bill was introduced to halt the undermanning of ships.

 Concerned by the annual returns of railway accidents and deaths furnished by the Board of Trade, Mundella appointed two railway men to inquire into the accidents and their causes, and to find means to increase safety.

 Mundella's stock was now high.
 Early in 1894 Gladstone wrote of him: "He ... has done himself much credit in the present government".